orangenoise1/tailscale-se-assignment/README.md

 This repo spins up a small AWS lab environment for the Tailscale SE take-home assignment:

-- A throwaway AWS VPC (`10.0.1.0/24`) with private and public subnets
+- An AWS VPC with private and public subnets
 - A NAT Gateway on the public subnet for egress traffic to internet
 - An EC2 instance acting as a Tailscale subnet router
 - A second EC2 instance joined to the same tailnet with Tailscale SSH enabled